Deafness is dogs is defined when there is a partial or complete lack/loss of a dog’s capability to hear auditory sounds.

 - Or the administration of drugs/medications that are toxic to the ear.

-Most common Reason for Deafness
+The most common reason for Deafness

 Age-related hearing loss…